What would the world be like without sauce? Especially these 11 top sauces.

 This is a different take on hummus.
 Wonderful with grilled or roast veg as a sauce / mash accompaniment.

-A super simple version of the classic Moroccan hot sauce.
+A super simple version of the classic Moroccan condiment.
 A little goes a long way.
 Best to serve on the side so everyone can add depending on their own heat tolerance.

 11. beetroot pesto

-I just LOVE this sauce, so don’t let the thought that it’s come in at number 11 put you off.
+I just LOVE this idea, so don’t let the thought that it’s come in at number 11 put you off.
 Basically the idea is to replace the fresh basil leaves in pesto with cooked beetroot.
 Just heavenly.
-Would win the award for the ‘prettiest sauce’.

 This sauce is super versatile and can be used pretty much anywhere you'd use hummus.
 It's especially good with steamed green veg or with fish.

-2. Whizz until you have a creamy sauce.
+Process / blend until you have a creamy sauce.
 Taste.
-Season.
+Season with salt.

 budget – swap some or all of the nuts for torn chunks of rustic bread.
 Sourdough is great.